spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

     * __Create Stack__ > __Upload a template to Amazon S3__ > __Browse to template you downloaded in Step-2 above__ > __Next__
     * Enter __Stack Name__ as spinnaker-**managing**-infrastructure-setup and follow the prompts on screen to create the stack
 4. Once the stack is select the stack you created in Step-3 > Outputs and note the values.
 You will need these values for subsequent configurations.
+5. If you set UseAccessKeyForAuthentication to "true" for the stack, retrieve the access key credentials.
+    * Navigate to the Secrets Manager console.
+    * Select the secret created by your CloudFormation stack.
+The name of the secret was shown in the __SpinnakerUserSecret__ output value for the stack.
+    * Click __Retrieve secret value__ and note the values.
+You will need these values for subsequent configurations.

 ### In each of the Managed Account